quicwg/multipath/draft-ietf-quic-multipath.md

 additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in
 {{Section 8 of QUIC-TRANSPORT}}.
-After receiving packets from the client on the new paths, the servers MUST in turn attempt to validate these paths using the same mechanisms.
+After receiving packets from the client on the new paths, the servers MAY in turn attempt to validate these paths using the same mechanisms.

 If validation succeed, the client can send non-probing, 1-RTT packets